binkley/modern-java-practices/README.md

 * **TODO**: Discuss Oracle LTS, and role of OpenJDK
 * **TODO**: Discuss [AdoptOpenJDK](https://adoptopenjdk.net/)
 * Avoid Java 8 or older: No longer supported, etc.
-* Java 11 is "old" but supported
+* Java 11 is "old" (this is a relative term) but solid and supported
 * Java 15 is the current LTS version

+These demonstration projects use Java 11 as tooling has not yet caught up to the recently released Java 15.

 ### Keep plugins and dependencies up-to-date